01 of 08

 Where to Stay in Bastia

-We enjoyed our stay at the Hotel l'Alivi, just outside Bastia in the small village of Ville-di-Pietrabugno.
+You might enjoy a stay at the Hotel l'Alivi, just outside Bastia in the small village of Ville-di-Pietrabugno.
 It has a fine restaurant with seaside terrace called l'Archipel, which has a view of the sea and the Italian islands on the horizon.
 Good food, great service and views.
-That's our table just before we sat down to eat in the picture.
 You can easily walk into town from the hotel.